samcrow/stm32_i2s/README.md

 Currently, code of this library is focused on SPI version 1.2 (STM32F1, STM32F2, STM32F4, STM32L0, and STM32L1).
 However, SPI version 1.2 and 1.3 don't
-seems to have relevant difference for I2S operation and therefore this library may also work with SPI version 1.3 (STM32F0 STM32F3 STM32F7 STM32L4 STM32L5...).
+seems to have relevant differences for I2S operation and therefore this library may also work with SPI version 1.3 (STM32F0 STM32F3 STM32F7 STM32L4 STM32L5...).